MomentScape/.github/profile/README.md

 ## Introduction

 MomentScape is a transformative experience designed to turn a photo into a personalized 3D environment that can be explored using a VR headset or through any browser.
 Inspired by our own experiences as international students, we longed for a way to connect with places and memories far away, such as our homes, family, and beloved pets.
-The ability to generate an interactive environment from our cherished photos has given us a comforting, immersive way to relive those moments.
+The ability to generate an interactive environment from our cherished photos has given us a comforting, immersive way to relive those moments. **Check Out some outputs from our application [here](https://momentscape.github.io/)**

 ## Motivation